Harshit0716/Network_Security/README.md

   ┌────────────────────────┐
   │ CI/CD (⚡ GitHub Actions)│
   │ - Test, Build, Deploy   │
-  └────────────────────────┘
+  └───────────┬─────────────┘
+              │
+              ▼
+  ┌──────────────────────────────┐
+  │ AWS Deployment ☁             │
+  │ - EC2: Host Docker Container  │
+  │ - S3: Store Static Assets     │
+  └──────────────────────────────┘

 ---

 💡 **How It Works – In One Flow**
-The journey begins with raw phishing-related network data.
-Using my **ETL pipeline**, the data is ingested, validated for schema & drift issues, and transformed into a numerical format ready for machine learning models.
-This process is entirely automated so it can be rerun whenever new data arrives.

-The **model training** step applies preprocessing (saved as `preprocessing.pkl`) and trains classification algorithms to detect phishing patterns.
-Evaluation ensures the model meets performance benchmarks before deployment.
+The journey starts with raw phishing-related network data.
+My automated **ETL pipeline** ingests the data, validates schema & drift, and transforms it for machine learning.
+The **model training** step applies preprocessing (saved as `preprocessing.pkl`) and trains algorithms to detect phishing patterns.

-Once the model is ready, it’s integrated into a **Flask application**, which can serve predictions through a web interface or API endpoints.
-This app is **Dockerized** 🐳 so it can run in any environment without compatibility issues.
+The trained model is wrapped in a **Flask application** 🌐 that serves predictions via both a web interface and an API endpoint.
+This app is **Dockerized** 🐳 to ensure consistency across environments.

-To ensure continuous integration and delivery, I set up a **GitHub Actions CI/CD pipeline** ⚡ that installs dependencies, runs tests, builds the Docker image, and can automatically deploy to cloud services such as AWS, Azure, or GCP.
+For deployment:
+- The **Docker image** is hosted and run on **AWS EC2**, making the service publicly accessible.
+- Static files and artifacts are stored in an **AWS S3 bucket**, ensuring fast and reliable content delivery.
+- A **CI/CD pipeline** in **GitHub Actions** automates build, test, and deployment steps, so every update is pushed seamlessly to production.

 ---

 🗂 **Key Components**
 - `app.py` → Flask API entry point
-- `main.py` → Triggers the full pipeline
+- `main.py` → Full pipeline trigger
-- `push_data.py` → Loads data into MongoDB 🍃
+- `push_data.py` → MongoDB data loader 🍃
-- `.github/workflows/main.yml` → CI/CD automation steps
+- `.github/workflows/main.yml` → CI/CD automation
-- `Dockerfile` → Container build instructions
+- `Dockerfile` → Container build setup
 - `requirements.txt` → Python dependencies
-- `Artifacts/` → Stores processed datasets, models & reports
+- `Artifacts/` → Data & model storage
+- **AWS S3** → Static asset storage
+- **AWS EC2** → Docker container hosting

 ---